daBatmanCoder/ArnaconJ/README.md

 ## Config

-### Contracts
+### AContracts

-The `Contracts` abstraction in the `Config` folder allows for easy management of contract addresses and related functionalities.
+The `AContracts` abstraction in the `Config` folder allows for easy management of contract addresses and related functionalities.

 - **NAME_HASH_ADDRESS**: Address for the NameHash contract.
 - **W_ENS_ADDRESS**: Address for the Wrapped ENS contract - (.web3)

-### Network
+### ANetwork

-The `Network` abstraction facilitates the configuration of different blockchain networks.
+The `ANetwork` abstraction facilitates the configuration of different blockchain networks.

 - **ENTRY_POINT_URL**: URL for the network's entry point.
 - **CHAIN_ID**: Identifier for the blockchain network.